simionsv/Worldwide_GDP_Per_Capita/README.md

 ### Worldwide_GDP_Per_Capita
-This script evaluate from tree diferentes address the worldwide GDP per capita
+This script evaluate GDP Per capita based on the files below